My-DIGI-ID/ddl-verification-controller/README.md

     * iOS: https://apps.apple.com/at/app/id-wallet/id1564933989
     * Android: https://play.google.com/store/apps/details?id=com.digitalenabling.idw&hl=de&gl=US
 * All containers are running without any errors
 * You have a tool like ngrok installed on your system (https://ngrok.com/).
 You can use any other tool which provides the same functionality but this how-to uses ngrok.
-See the docs of you favourite tools on how to use it
+See the docs of you favorite tools on how to use it

 ### Configure your IP Address
 Make sure the correct IP Address of your PC in `/src/main/docker/.env`